Lotta Love: Later versions

-In February 1998, friends and associates of Nicolette Larson, who had died on December 16, 1997, mounted a tribute at the Santa Monica Civic Auditorium which raised over $165,000 for the UCLA Children's Hospital.
+In February 1998, friends and associates of Nicolette Larson, who had died on December 16, 1997, performed a tribute at the Santa Monica Civic Auditorium which raised over $165,000 for the UCLA Children's Hospital.
 The two night engagement was billed as "The Lotta Love Concert" and opened with an ensemble performance of "Lotta Love" by Rosemary Butler, Valerie Carter, Carole King, and Bonnie Raitt.
-In December 2007, a "Lotta Love" memorial concert was held to mark the 10th anniversary of Larson's passing, and in December 2008, the Talking Stick in Venice CA hosted a "Lotta Love" memorial concert which featured a performance of "Lotta Love" by Rosemary Butler and Andrew Gold.
+In December 2007, a "Lotta Love" memorial concert was held to mark the 10th anniversary of Larson's passing, and in December 2008, the Talking Stick in Venice, Los Angeles hosted a "Lotta Love" memorial concert which featured a performance of "Lotta Love" by Rosemary Butler and Andrew Gold.

 Dinosaur Jr. covered the song for the album The Bridge: A Tribute to Neil Young, released in 1989.

 Former Wet Wet Wet frontman Marti Pellow released a cover of the song in 2003, taken from his second solo album Between the Covers.

 Red Hot Chili Peppers covered the song during the Bridge School Benefit concerts (organized by Neil Young) in October 2004.

 In 2008, She & Him released a cover of "Lotta Love" on the B-side of their single "Why Do You Let Me Stay Here?".

+In Feb 2025, Courtney Barnett released Lotta Love as a digital single from the tribute album Heart of Gold: The Songs of Neil Young.
+Due on April 25th, Heart of Gold will be the first release in a two-volume project, with proceeds benefiting The Bridge School.
+In addition to Courtney Barnett, the 14-song tracklist will feature fresh takes on Young’s cherished catalog by Sharon Van Etten, The Lumineers, Stephen Marley, The Doobie Brothers, Allison Russell, Steve Earle, Rodney Crowell, and more.